MaxAkito/MBTL-Community-Patch/README.md

 Calls people by their titles or last names.

 #### Mario (017)
 Has an incredibly rude way of speaking.
 Swears a lot.
 His speech is full of vulgar expressions.
-Uses shortened speech (gotta, aboutta, 'lil, 'a (instead of "of") 'em (instead of "them"), etc) Sometimes speaks more normally when he's thinking or reminiscing.
+Uses shortened speech (gotta, aboutta, lil, 'em (instead of "them"), etc).
+Uses a lot of implied pronouns.
+Sometimes speaks more normally when he's thinking or reminiscing.

 Calls people by demeaning nicknames.
 Calls Noel "fatass" (ﾌﾞﾀ).
-Calls Arcueid "the True Ancestor Princess" (真祖の姫).

 #### Archetype:EARTH (0??)
 Speaks in archaic English (approx, Victorian English).
 Uses antiquated grammatical expressions alongside old pronouns.